gbmhunter/zephyr-cpp-toolkit/README.md

 }
 ```

+## Peripherals

+All peripherals are designed so they can be mocked for testing.
+They follow this pattern:

+* `I<peripheral>.hpp`: The interface for the peripheral.
+* `<peripheral>Real.hpp/cpp`: The real implementation of the peripheral.
+* `<peripheral>Mock.hpp/cpp`: The mock implementation of the peripheral.

+All real implementations accept Zephyr device tree structures in their constructors.

+This pattern is intended to be used as follows:

+1. Create an `App.cpp` class which contains your application logic.
+This accepts periperhal interface classes in it's constructor and uses them throughout the application.
+1. Your real `main.cpp` creates real peripherals and passes them into your `App` class.
+1. Your test code `main.cpp` creates mock peripherals and passes them into your `App` class.

+If you have many peripherals the number of individual peripherals passed in can get unweildy.
+In this case you can create a `IPeripherals` class which wraps all the individual peripherals.
+Then your `main.cpp` creates either a `PeripheralsReal` or `PeripheralsMock` class and passes that into your `App` class.

+### GPIO

+TODO: Add example.

 ## Event Thread

 EventThread is a base class for easily creating threads following a specific event driven pattern with timers.